steepleian/weewx-Weather34/README.md

 There are one or two other features included at the suggestion of User Sean, so thanks to him as well.

 The default symbol set is now based on the yr.no symbols.
 (Please note that Weather Underground still uses the old set for forecasts).

+Significant update of settings page.

+Compliant with WeeWX 4.7.0 for remote syncrinisation.
+Thanks to Jerry (and to Chris for raising the issue).

+Various bugs squashed.
+Thanks to mutiple users support in raising issues.

 # Demo